top of page

 1. Lack of Awareness

 Over 50% of Indians with diabetes remain undiagnosed, leading to delayed treatment and complications.
-Many are unaware of early symptoms like frequent urination, excessive thirst, fatigue, or blurred vision.
+Many are not aware of early symptoms like:

 2. Cultural and Social Factors

-Reliance on Alternative Remedies: Whenever these patients suspect diabetes, most of them would actually turn to unproven herbal or traditional treatments suggested by friends, family, unqualified online influencers or an advertisement for a natural anti-diabetic supplement instead of consulting a qualified physician.
-While some herbs may help manage blood sugar levels, they cannot replace evidence-based medical care.
+• Reliance on Alternative Remedies: When patients suspect diabetes, many turn to herbal or traditional treatments.
+These unproven methods are often suggested by friends or family instead of consulting with qualified healthcare professionals.
+While some herbal remedies may assist in managing blood sugar levels, they cannot replace conventional medical care.

 3. Economic Barriers